-In Sociology, the senior project is taken very seriously and requires the student to take the initiative.
+In Sociology, the senior project is taken very seriously and requires students to take the initiative.
 You should meet with your senior project advisor very early in the semester to discuss a topic and to get you motivated.
 If you haven't chosen an advisor, you may contact any one of the Sociology faculty: Drs.
 Char Kunkel, Gokhan Savas or Julia McReynolds.
-This is your responsibility!!!
+This is your responsibility.
 See you soon!

 The topic for the senior project is selected by the student.
 Your topic should be one that you have an interest in, possibly something that you have studied before or in some depth.
 It should be something that motivates you and that is within your reach.
 One way to proceed is to come up with a topic and consult with a Sociology professor whose field of theoretical expertise is related to the topic.
 Once you pick a topic, you will want to formulate a question and choose the most appropriate methodology to research that question.

 Luther’s final deadline is rigid!
-Senior project is due in the Registrar's Office by 5:00 p.m.—see Registrar's website for date http://www.luther.edu/registrar
+Senior projects are due in the Registrar's Office by 5:00 p.m.—see the Academic Calendar for the date.

-Evaluation is based on the paper's organization, conceptualization and analysis.
-(See Rubric form at bottom of page.)
+Evaluation is based on the paper's organization, conceptualization, and analysis (see Rubric form).
 The senior paper is the culmination of your knowledge—from topic selection, research methods, statistical applications (if appropriate), and data analysis.
 You must analyze data.
 The quality of data analysis is the primary emphasis of evaluation.
 This means that you may collect your own data or analyze previously collected data.
 Data collection may take the form of any sociological methodology including ethnographic observation, field research, unobtrusive research, existing sources, survey, or experimental methods.
 If you use human subjects you must obtain approval from the Luther Human Subjects Review Board.
-See your advisor about obtaining the forms!!
+See your advisor about obtaining the forms!

-Acceptable research is that which generates new ideas or presents old ideas in a new way, and remains sociological in scope.
+Acceptable research is that which generates new ideas or presents old ideas in a new way, remaining sociological in scope.
 While method and subject may vary widely, it is the perspective that makes your project sociological.

-Your senior project is expected to be journal article length, which is about 25 pages (Typed double-spaced with one inch margins).
+Your senior project is expected to be journal article length, which is about 25 pages (typed and double-spaced with one inch margins).